Galicia–Volhynia Wars: Background

-Brothers Andrew and Leo II died ca. 1322, leaving no male successor in Galicia–Volhynia.
+Brothers Andrew and Leo II died c.
+1322, leaving no male successor in Galicia–Volhynia.
 Instead of promoting his son Liubartas (who was married to Andrew's daughter) and causing a war with Poland, Gediminas of Lithuania compromised with Władysław I of Poland.
-Both parties agreed to install fourteen-year-old Yuri II Boleslav, a Masovian prince and nephew of Lev and Andrew.
-Yuri Boleslav, born Bolesław, was the son of Trojden I of Masovia from the Polish Piast dynasty, a cousin of Władysław I and nephew of Gediminas' son-in-law Wenceslaus of Płock.
-To strengthen the compromise, Bolesław was betrothed to Eufemija, daughter of Gediminas.
+Both parties agreed to install fourteen-year-old Yuri II Boleslav, a Masovian prince and nephew of Leo and Andrew.
+Yuri Boleslav was the son of Trojden I of Masovia from the Polish Piast dynasty, a cousin of Władysław I and nephew of Gediminas' son-in-law Wenceslaus of Płock.
+To strengthen the compromise, Yuri Boleslav was betrothed to Eufemija, daughter of Gediminas.
 He was poisoned in April 1340 by local nobles who resented growing Polish and Bohemian influence in the court.
 Yuri Boleslav did not have an heir and his death upset the region's fragile power balance.

 Conflicts

 First stage

-Within days of Yuri Boleslav's murder, Casimir III of Poland invaded the kingdom to save Polish merchants and Catholic residents from attacks in Lwów.
-In June 1340, Casimir returned with a larger army, conquered Lwów and burned down the Lviv High Castle.
+Within days of Yuri Boleslav's murder, Casimir III of Poland invaded the kingdom to save Polish merchants and Catholic residents from attacks in Lviv.
+In June 1340, Casimir returned with a larger army, conquered Lviv and burned down the Lviv High Castle.
 After four weeks he reached an agreement with local nobles and their leader Dmytro Dedko: in return for their services, local nobles would enjoy protection from the Polish king.
 However, the agreement was short-lived.
 The data is sparse, but it seems that Galicia–Volhynia was divided between the Lithuanians (Liubartas ruled in Volhynia and its chief city Volodymyr) and local nobles (Detko ruled Galicia).

 During the winter of 1340–1341, the Golden Horde (probably with Lithuanian help) attacked Poland and reached Lublin as a result of diminished tribute from the principality of Galicia to the Mongol khan.
-John of Winterthur reports attacks by the Mongols on Hungary, the March of Brandenburg and Prussia during this period as well.
 The raid weakened Polish influence in the principality of Galicia.
 In order to assist Casimir, a Hungarian contingent commanded by William Drugeth entered the Ruthenian border and fought against the Mongols.
 Eufemija, Yuri Boleslav's widow, was drowned in the Vistula in winter 1342 to keep her out of the succession disputes.
 Detko, who managed to play Poles, Lithuanians, and Mongols against each other, disappeared from written sources in 1344.
 The same year direct conflict between Poland and Lithuania renewed, but soon a peace treaty was signed: Volhynia was assigned to Liubartas and Galicia to Casimir.